ktroyan/PersonalizedLLM/DataScraping/README.md

 # General Information
 An initial step of the project is to create a dataset to be part of a benchmark for the evaluation of Personalized Language Models (PLMs).
-The data were collected by scraping parts of the [TripAdvisor website](https://www.tripadvisor.com/), focusing on rich user profile (UP) data associated to natural language text contained in restaurant reviews as well as additional data.
+The data are collected by scraping parts of the [TripAdvisor website](https://www.tripadvisor.com/), focusing on rich user profile (UP) data associated to natural language text contained in restaurant reviews as well as additional feature data.

 The main dataset has different versions depending on the language (e.g., EN, FR, multi-lingual, etc.) and the (rounded down to the thousand) number of samples (e.g., 3K, 10K, etc.).
 A dataset is for example: `TA_final_dataset_EN_3K.csv`.